savonet/book/workflow.md

 handle well high cutoff frequencies (higher than the quarter of the sampling rate, which often means around 10 kHz).
-The `filter.iir.butterworth.*` filter are of good quality (and their quality can be arbitrarily increased by increasing their `order` parameter which -- of course -- also makes them more cpu-hungry), but require more computations.
+The `filter.iir.butterworth.*` filter are of good quality (and their quality can be arbitrarily increased by increasing their `order` parameter), but require more computations (and the higher the order is, the more cpu is used).

 A typical use of filters is (obviously) to remove unwanted frequencies.
 For instance, cheap microphones, often produce noise at low frequencies, which can